s15n/par-lang/README.md

 _no unreachable processes_, they also hold statically. **A type system with linear types is on the horizon,** but I want to fully figure out the semantics first.

-The main idea of Par is that **all values are channels.** Processes are intangible, they only exist by executing, and operating on tangible objects: channels.
+**All values in Par are channels.** Processes are intangible, they only exist by executing, and operating on tangible objects: channels.
 How can it possibly all be channels?

 - **A list?** That's a channel sending all its items in order, then signaling the end.